• Prospective Students

 To whom should recommenders address their letter of recommendation?

-• They can address their letter to the “High AIMS Admissions Committee” and email the letter directly to High AIMS intern, Samantha Siordia (ssiordia@college.ucla.edu).
+• They can address their letter to the “High AIMS Admissions Committee”.

 Could our two LoR be from two Professors/ TA’s?